lyt1x/pointercratediscord/README.md

   .records <demon name>

 ## Contacts
-  ⚠️ For any bugs or other stuff that should be changed DM me on discord: **lyt1x#1309**
+  ⚠️ For any bugs or other stuff that should be changed DM me on Discord: **lyt1x#1309**